 Founded in 1799, the Peabody Essex Museum (PEM) presents outstanding works of artistic and cultural creativity in ways that transform people's lives.
 The museum's collection is among the finest of its kind, showcasing an unrivaled spectrum of American art and architecture as well as outstanding Asian, Asian export, Native American, African, Oceanic, maritime and photography collections.
 In addition to its vast holding, the museum offers a vibrant schedule of changing exhibitions and an interactive education center.
-The museum campus features period gardens and 22 historic properties, including Yin Yu Tang, a 200?year?old house that is the only example of Chinese domestic architecture on display in the United States.
-Currently, a comprehensive $650 million Campaign is underway to advance PEM's mission, fortify its endowment, improve infrastructures and build a 175,000-square-foot expansion.
+The museum campus features period gardens and 22 historic properties, including Yin Yu Tang, a 200-year-old house that is the only example of Chinese domestic architecture on display in the United States.
+Currently, a comprehensive $650 million Campaign is underway to advance PEM's mission, fortify its endowment, improve infrastructure and build a 175,000-square-foot expansion.

 HOURS: Open Tuesday-Sunday, 10 am-5 pm, and the third Thursday of every month, 10 am-9:30 pm.
 Closed Mondays (except holidays), Thanksgiving, Christmas and New Year's Day.

 ADMISSION: Adults $18; seniors $15; students $10.
 Additional admission to Yin Yu Tang: $5.
 Members, youth 17 and under and residents of Salem enjoy free general admission and free admission to Yin Yu Tang.